sakurakhadag/warmspringwinds.github.io/_posts/2016-12-21-tfrecords-guide.md

 of the original image.

-In the following examples, we convert the image into the raw representation, restore it and make sure that we original image and restored one are the same.
+In the following examples, we convert the image into the raw representation, restore it and make sure that the original image and the restored one are the same.

 ```python